 They need to take your picture first, then voila! – your Cook Islands driver’s license will be ready in less than three minutes.

-Do you need a license to drive a scooter in the Cook Islands?
+Do you need a license to drive a scooter?

 In Aitutaki (and I assume for the rest of Cook Islands), this is not enforced at all.
 Keep in mind that Aitutaki, for example, only has three police officers on the whole island.